 Pianist ELIZABETH JOY ROE has been hailed “brilliant” (The New York Times), “an artist to be taken seriously” (The Chicago Tribune), “electrifying” (The Dallas Morning News), “a mature, fascinating interpreter and an artist of intelligence, insight, and a genuine grace” (The Southampton Press), and she was named one of the classical music world's “Six on the Rise: Young Artists to Watch” by Symphony Magazine.
 The recipient of the prestigious William Petschek Piano Debut Recital Award, she has appeared as recitalist, orchestral soloist, and collaborative musician at major venues worldwide, including Carnegie Hall, Lincoln Center, and the 92nd Street Y (New York); the Kennedy Center (Washington, DC); Salle Cortot (Paris); the Ravinia Festival (Chicago); the Seoul Arts Center (Korea); the National Center for the Performing Arts (Beijing); the Oriental Art Center (Shanghai); Teatro Argentino (Buenos Aires); the Adrienne Arsht Center (Miami); the Banff Centre (Canada); and the Festspiele Mecklenburg-Vorpommern (Germany).
 She has given the Carnegie Hall premiere of Messiaen’s Visions de l’Amen for the composer's centennial celebration, hosted by Pierre Boulez; performed for members of the United Nations; presented at international leadership symposia including the EG, Imagine Solutions Conference, La Ciudad de las Ideas, and Chicago Ideas Week; and completed an artistic residency sponsored by the U.S. Embassy in Argentina.

-Ms. Roe’s multifaceted career includes performance broadcasts on TV and radio (appearing on NPR, PBS, and KBS, to name a few), world premieres of new music, and a diverse range of artistic projects and collaborations.
-She has released a solo album, Images Poetiques (Universal Classics Korea / Deutsche Grammophon), and two piano duo albums, Reimagine and When Words Fade (Steinway Label), the latter of which reached the top of the Billboard Classical chart.
-An avid chamber musician, she has collaborated with an array of esteemed artists, including violinist Daniel Hope, violist Richard O’Neill, cellist Ralph Kirshbaum, the Parker Quartet, and jazz pianist Shelly Berg; she is also a founding member Ensemble ACJW (one of Carnegie Hall’s resident ensembles), Decoda (an energetic New York based collective), and Trio Ariadne (ensemble-in-residence at the Green Music Center in California).
-Most notably, she has established the groundbreaking Anderson & Roe Piano Duo, whose dynamic performances, compositions, blogs (recently featured in Gramophone), and Emmy-nominated music videos (viewed by millions on YouTube) have attracted attention around the globe.
+Ms. Roe’s multifaceted career includes performance broadcasts on the BBC, NPR, PBS, and KBS; new music premieres; and a diverse range of artistic projects and collaborations.
+Her discography comprises a solo album, Images Poetiques (Universal Classics Korea / Deutsche Grammophon), and four piano duo albums, of which When Words Fade (Steinway Label) spent over a dozen weeks at the top of the Billboard classical chart.
+An avid chamber musician, she has collaborated with an array of esteemed artists, including violinist Daniel Hope, violist Richard O’Neill, cellist Ralph Kirshbaum, the Parker Quartet, and jazz pianist Shelly Berg; she is also a founding member of Decoda (the first ever Affiliate Ensemble of Carnegie Hall) and Trio Ariadne (ensemble-in-residence at the Green Music Center in California).
+Most notably, she co-created the groundbreaking Anderson & Roe Piano Duo, whose concerts, compositions, social media presence (including a blog featured in Gramophone), and Emmy-nominated music videos (viewed by millions on YouTube) have captivated audiences around the globe.

 Ms. Roe made her concerto debut in 1997 with the Chicago Philharmonic, eliciting critical acclaim from The Chicago Tribune’s John Von Rhein: “Elizabeth Joy Roe supplied scintillation in the Grieg [Concerto] ...
 A lot of pianists play the Grieg but not many adults twice the age of Miss Roe could make this familiar score sing so poetically or with such spontaneity.”
 She has since appeared with the Hartford, Tucson, Santa Fe, Indianapolis, Milwaukee, Corpus Christi, Lubbock, and Ars Viva Symphony Orchestras; the Juilliard Orchestra; the Seongnam Philharmonic Orchestra; the Indianapolis and Milwaukee Chamber Orchestras; and members of the Metropolitan Opera Orchestra, among others.
 In 2003, she stepped in on short notice to replace the late John Browning for subscription performances of the Barber Piano Concerto (Browning’s signature work) with the Delaware Symphony Orchestra; The Delaware News Journal pronounced her pianism as “astonishing” and “stunning.”